opendocsg/opendoc-state-courts-practice-directions-2021/PART-01-INTRODUCTION.md

 (2)	In these Practice Directions, any reference to a repealed provision of any written law is a reference to that provision as in force immediately before the date the provision is repealed.

-(3)	Any reference to “Rules of Court 2021” is a reference to the Rules of Court (Cap 322, R 5) as in force on or after 1 April 2022.
+(3)	Any reference to “Rules of Court 2021” is a reference to the Rules of Court 2021 as in force on or after 1 April 2022.

 ## 4. Calculation of time